lachlanhardy/one-more-thing-hack/README.md

 * Login to your Windows Azure account at manage.windowsazure.com.
 (If you don't have a Windows Azure account, you can obtain a free 90-day trial at http://www.windowsazure.com/en-us/pricing/free-trial/.)

 * Click New --> Compute --> Mobile Service --> Create.
-Then specify URL and database login/password order to create a new Mobile Service and the associated SQL database.
+Then specify URL and database login/password in order to create a new Mobile Service and the associated SQL database.

 ![image](https://raw.github.com/lachlanhardy/one-more-thing-hack/master/mobile-create.png)